-We fast Wednesday and Friday this week.
+We fast from all meat products this week.

-Next meeting for The Art of Myrrh Bearing will be February 7th at 11am.
-There has been a location change for this meeting.
-This meeting will now be held in the church hall.
-We will focus on the first eight chapters of Part Two p.
-71-116.
+Next meeting for The Art of Myrrh Bearing will be March 7th at 11am.
+This meeting will be hosted by Tania Russell.
+We will focus on as much of Part Two as we can, p.
+71-116 & p.117-164.
 Future meetings will be held on the first Saturday of the month; the time and place will be announced prior to each meeting.
-Dates for future meetings are March.
-7, 2026, and May 2, 2026.
+Dates for future meetings are May 2, 2026, and June 6, 2026.
 Please see Tania Russell for more information.